Harem: Seljuk Empire

-South East Asian Sultanates
+Southeast Asian Sultanates

 The Royal harems in South East Asia include the harems of the Aceh Sultanate on Sumatra, the Mataram Sultanate on Java, the Banten Sultanate on Sumatra, and the Gowa Sultanate of Sulawesi.

-The conversion of Islam to East Asia made the Islamic law around sexual slavery and other forms of slavery relevant; however, South East Asia did not practice Sharia fully but combined it with customary law, which resulted in harems and slavery being partially different there from how they appeared in the rest of the Muslim world.
+The conversion of Islam to East Asia made the Islamic law around sexual slavery and other forms of slavery relevant; however, Southeast Asia did not practice Sharia fully but combined it with customary law, which resulted in harems and slavery being partially different there from how they appeared in the rest of the Muslim world.

-The Royal harems in South East Asia where generally relatively small with the exception of the one in Aceh, which reached a considerable size in the 16th and 17th centuries.
+The royal harems in Southeast Asia where generally relatively small with the exception of the one in Aceh, which reached a considerable size in the 16th and 17th centuries.

-Eunuchs (sida-sida) where not as common in South East Asia as in the rest if the Muslim world, with the exception of the Persian influenced Aceh Sultanate, where there where about 500 eunuchs in 1619–1622, before the use of eunuchs ended around 1700.
+Eunuchs (sida-sida) were not as common in Southeast Asia as in the rest of the Muslim world, with the exception of the Persian influenced Aceh Sultanate, where there where about 500 eunuchs in 1619–1622; the use of eunuchs ended around 1700.

-The court of Aceh also used enslaved dancing boys (Nias) of the age 8–12, who were also used for sexual slavery, as late as in the 1870s.
+The court of Aceh also used enslaved dancing boys (nias) of the age 8–12, who were also used for sexual slavery, as late as in the 1870s.

-In contrast to the rest of the Muslim world, the concubines (gundik) in the harems of South East Asia where not always slaves, but could also be free Muslim women, which was illegal in Islamic Law.
+In contrast to the rest of the Muslim world, the concubines (gundik) in the harems of Southeast Asia were not always slaves, but could also be free Muslim women, which was illegal in Islamic law.
 Particularly in Java, the Javanese aristocracy and royalty frequently used free women as concubines.

-Enslaved concubines where however used alongside free concubines.
-Girls where kidnapped from their villages or by sea by pirates and slave traders.
+Enslaved concubines were however used alongside free concubines.
+Girls were kidnapped from their villages or by sea by pirates and slave traders.
 The Banten Sultanate followed Islamic law more strictly and therefore banned free Muslim concubines and only used enslaved non-Muslim concubines in accordance with Islamic law.
-Banten acquired their concubines by enslaving girls from 'those villages which during the period of Islamisation had refused to embrace the new religion, and had thereupon been declared to be slaves'.
+Banten acquired their concubines by enslaving girls from "those villages which during the period of Islamisation had refused to embrace the new religion, and had thereupon been declared to be slaves".